browniebroke/browniebroke.com/src/pages/blog/2020-07-12-gh-action-pre-commit-autoupdate/index.md

 ---
 date: 2020-07-12
 author: browniebroke
-title: 'Auto-update pre-commit hooks with GitHub Actions'
+title: "Auto-update pre-commit hooks with GitHub Actions"
-description: 'A short post to explain how to get pre-hooks to automatically update their version in the config file.'
+description: "A short post to explain how to get pre-hooks to automatically update their version in the config file."
 header_image: header.png
 tags:
   - python